philippinespire/pire_cssl_data_processing/scripts/README.md

 ## Step 7.
 Set up mapping dir and get reference genome

-Clone dDocentHPC repo (this is on the .gitignore list, so nothing inside it will be added to the present repo)
+Clone dDocentHPC repo (this is on the .gitignore list, so nothing inside it will be added to the present repo) and move the cssl config file to `mkBAM` dir

 ```
-cd /home/cbird/pire_cssl_data_processing/scripts
+cd /home/YOURUSERNAME/pire_cssl_data_processing/scripts
 git clone git@github.com:cbirdlab/dDocentHPC.git

-cd /home/cbird/pire_cssl_data_processing/leiognathus_leuciscus
+cd /home/YOURUSERNAME/pire_cssl_data_processing/SPECIESDIR
 cp ../scripts/dDocentHPC/configs/config.5.cssl mkBAM
 ```

-The best genome can be found by running [`wrangleData.R`](https://github.com/philippinespire/denovo_genome_assembly/tree/main/compare_assemblers), sorting tibble by busco single copy complete, quast n50, and filtering by species in Rstudio.
+If you have a shotgun ref genome, the best genome can be found by running [`wrangleData.R`](https://github.com/philippinespire/denovo_genome_assembly/tree/main/compare_assemblers), sorting tibble by busco single copy complete, quast n50, and filtering by species in Rstudio.

 Then copy best ref genome to your dir.
 The correct dir can be inferred from the busco tibbles.
 For reference, the best assembly for Lle is as follows: